dreamit-de/graphql-server/README.md

 recommended to provide a `rootValue` to return a fitting value.
 Examples for these requests can be found in the integration test in the `GraphQLServer.integration.test.ts` class in the `tests` folder.

-## Schema Validation and Disable introspection
+## Schema validation and disabling Introspection

 Validation rules can be used to define how the `GraphQLServer` should behave when validating the request against the given schema.